VaibhavK289/Obsidian-notes-webdev/MERN Web dev/Javascript/Basics/Variables and Constants.md

 1. using console.log() will give a reference error and value will be undefined.
 2. using console.table([]) will not give error instead value of the variable will be printed as undefined.

+Note: First define variables as const and if in future the value of that variable needs to be changed then convert const into let.

+&& ---> and
+|| ---> or